JaihsonK/DGL/README.md

 ### Final image

-After all layers are rendered to their respective caches, they are compiled into the *final image*.
-The final image can be thought of as the "ultimate layer."
+All layers  are compiled into the *final image*.
 The final image is what is drawn to the screen for the user to see.

 The final image is compiled from all the layers.
 The layers are stacked "on top" of each other in a similar manner as levels are stacked in a layer; sprites on layer 0, for example, appear to be *below* sprites on layer 1 should they be drawn in the same location.